valknight/MCBedrockDNSGuide/README.md

 ## Making Improvements

-If you have improvements you wish to add to this guide, please make a pull request.
+If you have improvements/fixes (including typos/grammar - mine is likely appalling!) you wish to add to this guide, please make a pull request.

-If you want to report specific compatibility with platforms/versions not listed, please make an Issue, and report the platform, version of the game, and how well this trick works.
+If you want to report specific compatibility with platforms/versions not listed, please make an Issue, and report the platform, version of the game, and how well this trick works, and the guide can be updated with that information.